dyrizal/dyrizal/README.md

 - 👋 Hi, I’m @dyrizal
-- 👀 I’m interested in coding
+- 👀 I’m interested in Web Developer
-- 🌱 I’m currently learning pascal/html/css/javascript
+- 🌱 I’m currently learning HTML/CSS/javascript/React JS/Java
-- 💞️ I’m looking to collaborate on programming and willing to learn
+- 💞️ I’m looking to collaborate on programming and willing to learn more
 - 📫 How to reach me @dyrizal.mr@gmail.com

 <!---